 More From RBJ

-- A simple game of catch connects the past and present.Check out this week's Seen page.
+- A harrowing Boston Marathon experience only strengthens her resolve.Check out this week's Seen page.
 You might recognize someone ... maybe yourself!

-- Politically polarizing, climate change is a public policy nightmare.Hattie Bryant hosts Small Business School.
+- How the ACA has changed health coverage for the poor.Hattie Bryant hosts Small Business School.
 Daily videos educate you on small business operations.

 - See the best bets for things to do this week in Rochester.
 Plus, the complete Explore listings.Rick Woodson - 1940-2013.
 Learn about the life and career of RBJ's longtime, award-winning columnist.